PMArkive/libgcadapter/README.md

 Initialize the adapter with `gc_adapter_initialize`, then update the status (`gc_adapter_update`) and poll (`gc_pad_poll`) repeatedly until exit (`gc_adapter_free`).

-It is advised to run `gc_pad_poll` on a separate thread to maximize performance.

 Full documentation can be found in `DOCUMENTATION`.